Skip to Content

 Queenstown Hill Hike – Epic Views from the Basket of Dreams

-Queenstown Hill is the single most popular hike in Queenstown, and rightfully so!
-It’s a fairly easy hike that most people can accomplish within a couple of hours and the views from the top are seriously impressive.
-A little work, for a lot of reward – that’s my kind of hike!
+Queenstown Hill is one of my top easy hikes in the area, and can easily be wrapped up within a couple of hours.
+That said, the views at the top are seriously killer – a little work, for a lot of reward, that’s my kind of hike!

 Queenstown Hill Hike Overview